-Recommendations for TPCCs Recommendations for DPO Recommendation for both DPO and TPCCs Training all personnel, especially those in more militarized units, on "soft skill sets."
-Document and develop criteria for "soft" capabilities used in different missions.
-Circulate sensitization campaigns which clarify that men and women should prioritize different skill sets, including "soft" capabilities.
+Recommendations for TPCCs Recommendations for DPO Recommendation for both DPO and TPCCs Training all personnel, especially those in more militarized units, on skills required to succeed in current and future security contexts - such as interpersonal communication, trust-building, de-escalation, and negotiation.
+Document and develop criteria for skills required to succeed in current and future security contexts, such as interpersonal communication, trust building, and negotiation.
+Circulate sensitization campaigns which clarify that men and women should prioritize different skill sets, including skills required to succeed in current and future security contexts - such as interpersonal communication, trust-building, de-escalation, and negotiation.